 (3) A third time Ezekiel must prophesy about the sword of God, and this time strike his hands together.
 It is the sword that slays to the right hand to the left (Ezekiel 21:14-16).

 God will also strike his fists together and he will fully satisfy his wrath (Ezekiel 21:17).

 A signpost for the sword

-- Ezekiel is to erect a signpost at the fork in the road.
-God says, "Appoint a road for the sword to go to Rabbah of the Ammonites, and to Judah, into fortified Jerusalem" (Ezekiel 21:18-20).
+[On his model of Jerusalem (see Ezekiel 4:1-2)] Ezekiel is to place a sign at the fork in the road God says, "Appoint a road for the sword to go to Rabbah of the Ammonites, and to Judah, into fortified Jerusalem" (Ezekiel 21:18-20).

 A sword against the Ammonites

 The Ammonites [descendants of Abraham’s nephew Lot] are also in danger of a sword polished and flashing because of their false visions and lying divinations misleading Israel.
 [That was God’s reason.
 Of course Nebuchadnezzar the king of Babylon had his own reasons, since the Ammonite’s loyalties were ambiguous.
 They sometimes helped the Babylonians yet sometimes helped the Israelites] (Ezekiel 21:28-29).